 The Toilet’s Tank

 Let’s start with the tank, which holds the water needed for an entire flush, and the toilet bowl, which is connected to the drain via the S trap.
 The tank has a top and an exterior lever.
-Inside of the tank is the refill tube, the overflow tube, the float arm and the ball float.
+Inside of the tank is the refill tube, the overflow tube, the float arm, and the ball float.
 A drain allows water to flow into the bowl.
 The drain is sealed by a rubber valve when it has completed emptying into the bowl.
 Flush toilets that don’t have a ballcock shut off valve have a float attached to a float lift wire.

 The Refill Tube

 The refill tube is attached through a gasket and coupling nut to an exterior supply line, which has a shut-off valve.
 The drain is attached to the bowl by a spud nut and a spud washer.
 The bowl itself has mounting holes for the seat, rim holes to allow the water to spiral in and a siphon jet tube.
 The water from the opening of the siphon jet tube begins the flushing process.
-The trap is connected by a wax ring to the toilet flange which is secured to the floor by a hold down bolt.
+The trap is connected by a wax ring to the toilet flange which is secured to the floor by hold down bolts.

 The Toilet Handle